Koshmaar/CheckersFromHell/README.md

 * can't kill own pieces
 * music shortened and compressed

+Version 1.2
+* pieces have small shadow, they appear to be higher when dragged

 ## TODO

 - implement queen and fix bug (long move only in 2 to 7 o clock direction)